3rd/9th Light Horse (South Australian Mounted Rifles): History

 Upon re-establishment in 1948 they adopted the Staghound armoured car, which it operated until 1956.
 At this time, the Australian Army, following the British Army's lead, decided that armoured units would be tasked with anti-tank defence.
 As a result of this, the regiment was converted to an anti-tank regiment, equipped with Land Rover four wheel drives and 6-pounder static and towed 17-pounder anti-tank guns.
 This was only short-lived, however.
 In 1957, amidst widescale cutbacks in the RAAC, the regiment was close to disbandment.
 In order to save it from extinction, it was converted to an armoured reinforcement group, however, it never trained in this role and in 1960, when the Army adopted the Pentropic organisation, it reverted to the anti-tank role.

 After the abandonment of the Pentropic organisation in 1965, the regiment converted to the cavalry role, equipped with Staghounds, Ferret scout cars and Saracen armoured personnel carriers.

 In 1976 the regiment was reduced to a Squadron and was equipped with the M113 Armoured Personnel Carrier, which it operated in the armoured reconnaissance role.

 In 2006, the regiment converted from the armoured personnel carrier to the light cavalry role; in doing so it handed back its M113 APCs and began operating Land Rover four and six wheel drives.
 It then transitioned to operate the Protected Mobility Vehicle - Medium (Bushmaster) whilst converting again to dismounted Cavalry Operations.

-On 1 November 2022, 3rd/9th Light Horse (South Australian Mounted Rifles) transferred its direct command to Regimental Headquarters, 1st Armoured Regiment and is now the sixth Squadron in that Armoured Cavalry Regiment (ACR).
+In 2025 the Squadron was re-equipped with the Hawkei (PMV-L) and G-Wagon SRV and recommenced conducting mounted cavalry operations.

 Battle honours

 The 3rd/9th Light Horse (South Australian Mounted Rifles) perpetuates the following battle honours from its predecessor units:

+South Australian Mounted Rifles & South Australian Bushman's Contingent were awarded the following battle honour to the 16th and 17th Australian Light Horse Regiments: